-This section of the manual is to assist the designer of the MaxAirTM Mini Ducted Combo fan Coil System in the quantity and placement of outlets, the size and location of the supply duct, and the size and location of the fan coil.
-To size a MaxAirTM system for a residence, it is necessary to have an accurate heat loss/gain done for the structure in order to eliminate improper sizing.
+This section of the manual is to assist the designer of the MaxAir[TM] Low Velocity fan Coil System in the size and location of the fan coil.
+To size an MaxAir[TM] system for a residence, it is necessary to have an accurate heat loss/gain done for the structure in order to eliminate improper sizing.